 He also said his ministry had lobbied countries to include overseas Chinese in respective mass immunization programs, based on reciprocal schemes in China to give free jabs to foreign expats.

-China has an extensive diplomatic network with the highest number of missions and consular corps of any country.
-At the height of the Covid contagion a year ago when Europe was in the grip of the virus, Beijing reportedly disbursed millions of anti-epidemic packages containing masks, sanitizers, thermometers etc to overseas students and other nationals scattered across Italy, France and the United Kingdom via its diplomats, Chinese clansmen associations and carriers and couriers.
+Surpassing the United States, China has an extensive diplomatic network with the highest number of missions and consular corps of any country.
+At the height of the Covid contagion a year ago when Europe was in the grip of the virus, Beijing reportedly disbursed millions of anti-epidemic packages containing masks, sanitizers, thermometers etc to overseas Chinese students and other nationals scattered across Italy, France and the United Kingdom via its diplomats, Chinese clansmen associations and carriers and couriers.

 It is believed that countries with sizable Chinese diasporas like the United States, the UK, Canada, Australia, South Korea and those in Southeast Asia will be approached by the Chinese Foreign Ministry to ship vaccines.